 In vacuum drum dryers, the drums are placed in a chamber with vacuum pressure.
 The low pressure inside the chamber decreases the boiling point of the moisture or solvent, causing it to evaporate at a lower temperature.
 Hence, vacuum drum dryers are suitable for drying heat-sensitive products.

-Disc dryers consist of multiple vertical discs mounted on a shaft, which are all contained in a horizontal cylinder.
-The shaft is internally heated by steam or hot oil; heat is conducted from the shaft to the mounted discs.
-The discs provide the area for indirect drying.
-The wet feed in the form of slurry or sludge enters on one side of the cylinder.
-Moisture or solvent from the feed evaporates as it touches the discs.
-The materials are transported axially throughout the cylinder.
-Scrapers are installed inside the cylinder to ensure uniform mixing and prevent the materials from sticking onto the discs.
-Finally, the products are collected at the bottom of the other cylinder end.
+Disc dryers consist of multiple vertical rotating discs mounted on a shaft contained in a horizontal cylinder.
+Heat is created on the shaft by steam or hot oil and conducted to the mounted discs.
+As the discs rotate, they provide indirect drying of the material.
+Wet feed, in the form of a slurry or sludge, enters the dryer at one end of the cylinder.
+Moisture or solvent from the feed evaporates as the material makes contact with the rotating discs as it is transported axially through the cylinder.
+Scrapers, located inside the cylinder, ensure uniform mixing and prevent the materials from sticking to the discs.
+Dried product is collected at the bottom of the cylinder at its opposite end.

 Industrial dryers are a central part of the quality of products and need to be carefully chosen to match the needs of an application and product.
 Like all industrial equipment, industrial dryers are a substantial investment but, when chosen properly, can last for several decades with little need for maintenance.

 Manufacturers and engineers have a clear concept of the type of dryer they require, which has been investigated, researched, and analyzed prior to the publishing of a RFP.
 The six criteria presented below are the factors that engineers consider before developing their RFP.

 The size of the particles in the material and their density determines the amount of drying that will be required.
 Fine powders have different drying cycles than sludge.
 Large painted or coated parts have further unique drying needs.